 by Sebastian R. Fama

 The Word of Faith Movement, sometimes referred to as the Positive Confession Movement or the Prosperity Gospel, has been making inroads into mainline Christianity.
 Although it primarily affects Protestant churches, it has managed to influence some Catholics.
-Faith teachers include Kenneth Hagin, Benny Hinn, Oral Roberts, Kenneth and Gloria Copeland, Robert Tilton, Paul and Jan Crouch, John Avanzini, Paul Billheimer, Charles Capps, Morris Cerullo, David Cho, Hobart Freeman, Norvel Hayes, Marilyn Hickey, T. L. Osborn, Frederick Price, and Jerry Savelle.
+Faith teachers include Kenneth Hagin, Benny Hinn, Oral Roberts, Kenneth and Gloria Copeland, Robert Tilton, Paul and Jan Crouch, John Avanzini, Paul Billheimer, Charles Capps, Morris Cerullo, David Cho, Hobart Freeman, Norvel Hayes, Marilyn Hickey, T. L. Osborn, Frederick Price, Jerry Savelle and Joel Osteen.

 Faith teachers are not all the same.
 Some wander farther from the truth than others.
 However, they have a lot in common.
 For instance, they all teach that faith is a force.
 They also teach that fear is a force.
 Faith activates God and fear activates Satan.
 Words are the containers of faith or fear.
 Whatever is said with the mouth creates reality.
 If you speak words of faith, God must act on your behalf.
 If you speak negatively God cannot act on your behalf and Satan is given license to work against you.
 Consequently, Faith teachers claim there is no reason for a believer to be sick.
 Kenneth Hagin declares: “I believe that it is the plan of God our Father that no believer should ever be sick…It is not – I state boldly – it is not the will of God my Father that we should suffer with cancer and other dread diseases which bring pain and anguish.
 No!
 It is God’s will that we be healed” (Healing: The Father’s Provision, Word of Faith, August 1977, page 9).